EconomyLens.com

 Shares in Jeep-maker Stellantis fell sharply as it warned of upcoming charges. ©AFP

-Paris (France) (AFP) – Global automaker Stellantis — owner of the Jeep and Fiat brands — said Thursday it had swung back into profit in the first quarter on rising sales as it fixed manufacturing and operational problems.
-The 14-brand group, which also includes Peugeot and Chrysler, posted a net profit of 377 million euros ($440 million) in January through March, compared to a loss of 387 million euros in the same period last year.
+Paris (France) (AFP) – Global automaker Stellantis — owner of the Jeep and Fiat brands — said Thursday it had swung back into profit in the first quarter, but failed to convince investors ahead of presenting its new strategy.
+The 14-brand group, which includes Peugeot and Chrysler, posted a net profit of 377 million euros ($440 million) in January through March, compared to a loss of 387 million euros in the same period last year.

 Related

-However, the carmaker’s shares slumped more than eight percent on the Paris stock exchange, which was down 1.1 percent, as the profit missed the analyst consensus forecast of 387 million calculated by Bloomberg.
-Sales rose by six percent to 38.1 billion euros, with sales volumes rising in all regions, including North America where the carmaker has suffered in recent years.
-The sales revenue figure was slightly below analyst expectations compiled by financial data provider Factset, but the 12 percent increase in sales volumes surpassed forecasts.
+However, the carmaker’s shares slumped more than eight percent at one point on the Paris stock exchange before recovering slightly as the profit missed the analyst consensus forecast of 387 million calculated by Bloomberg.
+Analysts remained skeptical that the world’s fifth-largest carmaker can rebuild solid margins, particularly in Europe.
+Sales rose by six percent to 38.1 billion euros, with sales volumes rising in all regions, including North America, where the carmaker has suffered in recent years.
+The sales revenue figure was slightly below analyst expectations compiled by financial data provider Factset, but the 12-percent increase in sales volumes surpassed forecasts.

 “The first three months of 2026 reflect the early results of our actions to return Stellantis to sustainable, profitable growth,” chief executive Antonio Filosa said in a statement.
-Filosa noted that the new vehicles launched last year had been well received and that Stellantis hopes to build on that momentum with another 10 models hitting showrooms this year.
-“Our priority is clear: to put our customers back at the center of everything we do,” he stated.
+Filosa noted that the new vehicles launched last year had been well received.
+Stellantis hopes to build on that momentum, with another 10 models hitting showrooms this year, he added.
+“Our priority is clear: to put our customers back at the centre of everything we do,” he said.

 © 2024 AFP